hetzge/eclipse-flix/README.md

 * Use `org.eclipse.core.resources.builders` to send deltas to LSP server
 * Implement `Project` > `Clean` for Flix projects
-	* Clean build directory
-	* Reinit project lsp server
+	* Fix duplicate language tooling init when new project is created
 * Show state of project in footer
+* Fix unpack flix.jar from project